Online Course Production

 OptionBest ForDurationFaculty Time Commitment

-Course RefreshFaculty with an existing online course needing specific updates to look and feel, assessments, or course pacing.
+Rapid RefreshFaculty with an existing online course needing specific updates to look and feel, assessments, or course pacing.
 When possible, we will complete the draft of this for your approval to minimize your workload.
-4-8 weeks0-8 hours
+8 weeks16 hours

 Online Course Design Bootcamp

-Bootcamps are available to departments and programs with existing online courses and can be tailored to fit a program’s individual needs.
+Bootcamps are available to departments and programs with existing online courses and can be tailored to each program’s needs.
 Our goal with these custom Bootcamps is to meet you where you are.
 We’ll do as much as we can for you within your availability and customize the program to your departmental needs.

 Our regularly scheduled Bootcamp is a stipended development process that typically runs in the Spring semester and consists of two phases.
-Phase I is a full-day event where we discuss what you need to be successful as a faculty, current trends in online learning, and the unique needs of online students.
+Phase I is a full-day event where we discuss what you need to be successful as a faculty member, current trends in online learning, and the unique needs of online students.
 Phase II is online for three weeks, to take your course even further with the hands-on assistance of instructional designers.
 Phase II is a mix of synchronous online Zoom meetings and asynchronous guided course design work.
-The goal of Phase II is to make a positive impact on student experience in your online course.
+The goal of Phase II is to improve the student experience in your online course.

 As a bonus for signing up, you’ll be provided with our Canvas visual design tool, Design Plus, to use in all of your classes to make them look better than ever.
-Not only does Design Plus help your classes look amazing, but it also makes it easier and faster to build your class.
+Not only does Design Plus help your classes look great, but it also makes it easier and faster to build them.

 During the Bootcamp, you will be placed into groups and assigned an instructional designer.
-You will receive a report that provides insights for possible course enhancements.
+You will receive a report with insights on potential course enhancements.

 For me, the Bootcamp was NOT a professional development opportunity.
 Rather, it was an objective, non-judgmental look at my teaching with ideas for improvements.
 I use the word improvements; however, I view the Bootcamp experience as more of a reflective opportunity to create fresh excitement that follows best practices, while meeting today’s learners with updated tools and strategies.
 I would be crazy not to take advantage of the help being offered to me in such a fun, creative, and friendly setting.